ClementAver/MyE-Commerce/README.md

 MyE-Commerce was a personal project, alongside my training as a React application developer, because I wanted to explore other web development processes.
 I took several online courses and this project helped me to apply what I'd read.
 Through MyE-Commerce I was able to discover PHP and the MVC model.
 But also to learn about databases thanks to MySQL.

+MyE-Commerce allows users to log in, view a list of items and add them to their shopping basket.
+They can also write comments about the items for sale and view other user's comments about those items.

 <br/><br/>

 <p align="center">